cncf/tag-app-delivery/operator-wg/whitepaper-community-review/README.md

 This design pattern will be applied on Kubernetes and its operators in the next sections.

 ### Operator Characteristics
 The core purpose of any operator is to extend its orchestrator's underlying API with new domain knowledge.
-As an example, an orchestration platform as Kubernetes natively understands things like containers and layer 4 load balancers via the Pod and Service objects.
+As an example, an orchestration platform within Kubernetes natively understands things like containers and layer 4 load balancers via the Pod and Service objects.
 An operator adds new capabilities for more complex systems and applications.
-For instance, a prometheus-operator introduces new object types, "Prometheus", which extend Kubernetes with high-level support for deploying and running Prometheus servers.
+For instance, a prometheus-operator introduces new object types _Prometheus_, extending Kubernetes with high-level support for deploying and running Prometheus servers.

-The capabilities provided by an operator can be sorted into three overarching categories: dynamic configuration, operational automation, and domain knowledge.
+The capabilities provided by an operator can be sorted into three overarching categories: dynamic configuration, operational automation and domain knowledge.

 #### Dynamic Configuration
 Since the dawn of time, there have been two main ways to configure software, configuration files and environment variables.
-In the cloud native world there are some newer options like querying a well-known API at startup, but most existing software in the world uses one or both of these options.
-Kubernetes naturally provides many tools to interact with these (ConfigMaps, Secrets, etc) but because they are generic, they don’t understand any specifics of configuring a given application.
+In the cloud-native world, there are some newer options like querying a well-known API at startup, but most existing software in the world uses one or both of these options.
+Kubernetes naturally provides many tools to interact with these (such as ConfigMaps and Secrets) but because they are generic, they don’t understand any specifics of configuring a given application.
 An operator can define new custom object types (custom resources) to better express the configuration of a particular application in a Kubernetes context.

-This allows for better validation and data structuring, which in turn reduces the likelihood of small configuration errors and improves the ability of teams to self-service without having as deep or complete a knowledge of either the underlying orchestrator or the target application as would be traditionally required.
-This can include things like progressive defaults, where a few high level settings are used to populate a best-practices-driven configuration file, or adaptive configuration such as adjusting resource usage to match available hardware or expected load based on cluster size.
+Allowing for better validation and data structuring reduces the likelihood of small configuration errors and improves the ability of teams to self-serve.
+Enabling them to avoid having a deep or complete a knowledge of either the underlying orchestrator or the target application as would be traditionally required.
+This can include things like progressive defaults, where a few high-level settings are used to populate a best-practices-driven configuration file or adaptive configuration such as adjusting resource usage to match available hardware or expected load based on cluster size.

 #### Operational Automation
 Along with custom resources, most operators include at least one custom controller.
 These controllers are daemons that run inside the orchestrator like any other, but connect to the underlying API and provide automation of common or repetitive tasks.
 This is the same way that orchestrators (like Kubernetes) are implemented, you may have seen kube-controller-manager or cloud-controller-manager mentioned in your journey so far.
 But as we saw with configuration, operators can extend and enhance orchestrators with higher-level automation such as deploying clustered software, providing automated backups and restores, or dynamic scaling based on load.

-By putting these common operational tasks into code, we can ensure it will be repeatable, testable, and upgradable in a standardized fashion.
-Keeping humans out of the loop on frequent tasks also ensures that steps won’t be missed or elided, and that different pieces of the task can’t drift out of sync with each other.
+By putting these common operational tasks into code, we can ensure they will be repeatable, testable and upgradable in a standardized fashion.
+Keeping humans out of the loop on frequent tasks also ensures that steps won’t be missed or excluded and that different pieces of the task can’t drift out of sync with each other.
 As before, this allows for improved team autonomy by reducing the hours spent on boring-but-important upkeep tasks like application backups.

 #### Domain Knowledge
 Similar to operational automation, we can write an operator to encode specialized domain knowledge about particular software or processes.
 A common example of this is application upgrades.
-While a simple stateless application might need nothing more than a Deployment’s rolling upgrade, databases and other stateful applications often require very specific steps in sequence to safely perform upgrades.
+While a simple stateless application might need nothing more than a Deployment’s rolling upgrade; databases and other stateful applications often require very specific steps in sequence to safely perform upgrades.
 This can be handled autonomously by the operator as it knows your current and requested versions and can run specialized upgrade code when needed.
-More generally, this can apply to anything a pre-cloud-native environment would use manual checklists for, effectively using the operator as an executable runbook.
+More generally, this can apply to anything a pre-cloud-native environment would use manual checklists for (effectively using the operator as an executable runbook).

-Another common place to take advantage of automated domain knowledge is error remediation.
-For example, Kubernetes built in remediation behaviors mostly start and end with “restart container until it works” which is a powerful solution but often not the best or fastest solution.
-An operator can monitor its application and react to errors with specific behavior to resolve the error or escalate the issue if it can’t be automatically resolved.
+Another common way to take advantage of automated domain knowledge is error remediation.
+For example, the Kubernetes built-in remediation behaviours mostly start and end with “restart container until it works” which is a powerful solution but often not the best or fastest solution.
+An operator can monitor its application and react to errors with specific behaviour to resolve the error or escalate the issue if it can’t be automatically resolved.
 This can reduce MTTR (mean time to recovery) and also reduce operator fatigue from recurring issues.

 ### Operator components in Kubernetes